Virtual Pet Therapy for Care Homes

 Mixed Reality - Reassuring Familiarity

-• V-Thera is designed for Care Home residents.
-It is a Mixed Reality (MR) experience, so the user sees the real world through the headset, but with the virtual pet superimposed.
-It offers the reassurance of familiarity without the confusion or dizziness often associated with VR.
+Mixed Reality (MR) allows the user to see the real world through the headset, but with the virtual pet superimposed.
+It offers the reassurance of familiarity without the confusion or dizziness often associated with VR

-• Run, fetch, sit, lie down, roll over on command
+• Pets are always ready to play - run, fetch, feed, sit, lie down, roll over on command

-• Controlled by voice, hand signals or in-game button
+• Controlled by voice, hand gestures or in-game button

 • VR experience not necessary